CodeHavenX/MonoRepo/edifikana/back-end/README.md

      - Click on `Add Key` and create a new key.
 This will download a JSON file.
      - Place this file in the `src/main/resources` folder and name it `credentials.json`.
      - Make a note of the email for this service account.
-## Firebase
-- Download the Firebase Admin SDK credentials.
-    - **BEWARE!
-Generating a new key will invalidate the previous key.
-If there is a key already in use, use that one instead to avoid breaking the system.**
-    - Open the Project Settings in Firebase.
-    - Go into Service Accounts.
-    - Select `Firebase Admin SDK`.
-    - `Generate new private key`. and store the file in a safe place.
-    - Place this file in the `src/main/resources` folder and name it `firebase-admin-sdk.json`.
 ## Google Drive
  - Have a Google account with a Drive.
    - Create a folder in your Google Drive and copy the ID.
 This will be used to store files.